ArduPilot/ardupilot_wiki/common/source/docs/common-piksi-multi-rtk-receiver.rst

 What is Piksi Multi?
 ====================

 Piksi Multi the first affordable multi-band multi-constellation RTK GPS unit.
 Not only does it provide centimeter-accurate positioning similar to other RTK GPS units, it additionally provides RTK lock times on the order of seconds.
-In comparison, single-frequency RTK GPS receivers require several minutes to aquire or reaquire an RTK FIX.
+In comparison, single-frequency RTK GPS receivers require several minutes to acquire or reacquire an RTK FIX.

 What is RTK GPS and why does multi-frequency matter?
 ====================================================